BentoBoxWorld/Boxed/README.md

 * Workbenches can be used anywhere.

 ## Advanced Config

-### Game rule

-If you are using InvSwitcher, then it will switch out Advancements when you change worlds and that can cause spam, so we recommend you set the game rule `/gamerule announceAdvancements false`.

 ### config.yml
 The config is very similar to BSkyBlock, AcidIsland, etc.